CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

 Ara Table Data Source
 ---------------------

-An :class:`~citrine.informatics.data_sources.AraTableDataSource` references an Ara table.
+An :class:`~citrine.informatics.data_sources.GemTableDataSource` references a GEM Table.
-As explained more in the :doc:`documentation <../data_extraction>`, Ara tables provide a structured version of on-platform data.
+As explained more in the :doc:`documentation <../data_extraction>`, GEM Tables provide a structured version of on-platform data.
 Ara tables are specified by the display table uuid and version number.
-The example below assumes that the uuid and the version of the desired Ara table are known.
+The example below assumes that the uuid and the version of the desired GEM Table are known.

 .. code:: python

-    from citrine.informatics.data_sources import AraTableDataSource
+    from citrine.informatics.data_sources import GemTableDataSource
     from citrine.informatics.predictors import SimpleMLPredictor
     from citrine.informatics.descriptors import RealDescriptor, CategoricalDescriptor, ChemicalFormulaDescriptor

-    data_source = AraTableDataSource(
+    data_source = GemTableDataSource(
         table_id = "842434fd-11fe-4324-815c-7db93c7ed81e",
         table_version = "2"
     )